dynamsoft-docs/capture-vision-docs-mobile/programming/xamarin/api-reference/camera-view.md

 # Class DCVCameraView

-`DCVCameraView` is the class that used to display the view of camera and related UI elements.
+`DCVCameraView` is used to provide a UI for the camera display and any related UI elements.

 ```c#
 class DCVCameraView